 How many health care team members attend a flight?

 - Industry standards: No requirements specify how many team members must accompany a transport.
 Many companies provide only one health care specialist.

-- Mayo One Airplane standards: Mayo One Airplane selects a team of at least two critical care medical professionals, chosen according to the medical needs of each patient.
-This ensures there are adequate personnel on board to treat a medical emergency, should the patient's condition worsen.
+- Mayo Clinic standards: Mayo Clinic selects a team of at least two critical care medical professionals, chosen according to the medical needs of each patient.
+This ensures that there are adequate personnel on board to treat a medical emergency should the patient's condition worsen.

 What is the cost?
 When is payment required?

 - Industry standards: Medical air transport costs vary greatly, and price alone is not a quality indicator.
 Costs are seldom covered by insurance, and many services require full payment in advance.